Oracle 26ai: GROUP BY ALL

 GROUP BY ALL groups by the underlying expression, not the alias.
 This means derived columns behave exactly as if you’d written them out in a conventional GROUP BY:

--- Annual hire trend: group by the year extracted from hire_date
+-- Annual hire trend: group by the year

 SELECT EXTRACT(YEAR FROM hire_date) AS hire_year,